1996–97 Leinster Rugby season

 The 1996-97 season was Leinster's second season under professionalism.
-Ciaran Callan was officially head coach, but team manager Jim Glennon was in overally charge, with Callan coaching the forwards and Paul Dean coaching the backs.
+Ciaran Callan was officially head coach, but team manager Jim Glennon was in overall charge, with Callan coaching the forwards and Paul Dean coaching the backs.
 Chris Pim was captain.
 They finished third in their pool in the Heineken Cup, and second in the IRFU Interprovincial Championship.

 At this stage the Irish provinces were still representative teams, not professional clubs.
 However, the provinces were now offering contracts and match fees for Heineken Cup and Interprovincial matches, although these contracts sometimes conflicted with players contracted to clubs in England.